MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/exchange-ps-v2-module/Get-ExoMailbox.md

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see about_CommonParameters (https://go.microsoft.com/fwlink/p/?LinkID=113216).

+### Non-supported parameters
+Below is the list of parameters supported in Get-Mailbox but not in the V2 Cmdlet (Get-EXOMailbox)
+ - PublicFolder
+ - GroupMailbox
+ - Migration
+ - SortBy
+ - Async

 ## INPUTS

 ###

 ## OUTPUTS
+Below is the list of attributes which are not returned in output of Get-ExoMailbox.
+- RunspaceId
+- Servername
+- AdminDisplayVersion
+- DelayReleaseHoldApplied
+- EnforcedTimestamps
+- Description
+- OriginatingServer
+- IsValid
+- ObjectState

 ###